arnottmj/kudamon/README.md

 ### Limitations

 - Currently there are no gaurd controls for arguments being passed.
 Fore example, it would be possible to pass a string as a position for kudamon/trainers.
 - Currently, it is possible to directly access the `captured` instance variable of kudamon.
-This means that trainers could unwillingly/maliciously mark a kudamon as not captured, allowing it to be recpatuured whilst still existing in a trainers collecion.
+This means that trainers could unwillingly/maliciously mark a kudamon as not captured, allowing it to be recpatuured whilst still existing in a trainers collection.
 More time would have allowed for a refactoring of the code to create a new `Capturing` class which queries whether a kudamon is captured by searching if it exists in a trainers collection.
-- Similar to above, trainers have access to the `collection` instance variable.

 ### Into the Future

+- allow trainers to release kudamon.
 - spawn new kudamon once one has been captured at a location.
 Base the spawn number on how many players are nearby.
 - introduce the ability for kudamon/players to battle.